joeWatersDev/data-engineering-zoomcamp-2025/week_2/README.md

 When you execute a flow, you can observe the timing and results of each task and subtask in Kestra's Gantt tab.
 In the output tab, you can see the output each task may have had, such as the results of an SQL query.

 **Variables**: Variables that can be defined dynamically during execution, as values from either input or tasks.
 Defined as "*variable name*: *"value*

+### SETUP

+Kestra needs a postgres service running in order to run, so typically both are included in the docker-compose file.
+Additionally, if writing data to a db, a seperate postgres service and pgadmin service can be included in the file to make networking convenient.

+**Note when registering server**: Host name for the server should be the name of the postgres service in the docker compose file.

+**SQL note**: When we run the Kestra flow to the db, one of our tasks is an SQL query to give each row a unique identifier via an MD5 hash of the data on that row.
+We make use of the **COALESCE** function, which returns the first argument that does not evaluate to null, so that if any fields in a row are blank, we feed '' into the hash instead of NULL.